syncfusion-content/wpf-docs/wpf/Ribbon/GettingStarted.md

 ## Add RibbonButton

 `RibbonButton` provides functionalities like normal Button.
 It can place inside the RibbonBar.
-Here, "New" RibbonBar holds a `RibbonButton` with a caption as "New Email" using its `Label` property.
-It also provides `SizeForm` Property for different sizes.
+Here, "New" RibbonBar holds a `RibbonButton` with a caption as "New Email" using its `Label` property.It also provides `SizeForm` property for different sizes.

+If the value of `SizeForm` is large,then image of 16 * 16 size has been expanded to 32 * 32 automatically.
+Similarly,image of 32 * 32 has been compressed to     16 * 16 if `SizeForm` is ExtraSmall.

 {% tabs %}

 {% highlight XAML %}

 <syncfusion:RibbonBar Name="New" Width="90"  Header="New">

 <syncfusion:RibbonButton SizeForm="Large" Label="New Email"/>